 Acceptable Use Policy

-In order to satisfy our school's educational mission, enhance our curriculum, and maximize educational opportunities for students and teachers, La Salle High School provides students and teachers with an array of technologies and technology support.
-We believe that properly preparing students for college, career, and life in the digital global community requires the integration of technology in the classroom and technology training for students.
+To satisfy our educational mission, enhance our curriculum, and maximize educational opportunities, La Salle High School provides students and teachers with an array of technologies and support including:

 - Wireless network with Internet access